Skip to content

 Lifetime of a Message

-Anyone can submit the VAA to the target chain.
-The Guardians typically don't perform this step to avoid transaction fees.
-Instead, applications built on top of Wormhole can acquire the VAA via the Guardian RPC and make the submission in a separate flow.
+Anyone can submit a VAA to the target chain.
+Guardians typically don't perform this step to avoid transaction fees.
+Instead, applications built on top of Wormhole can acquire a VAA via the Guardian RPC and submit it in a separate flow.

-With the concepts now defined, it is possible to illustrate what a full flow for message passing between two chains looks like.
+With the concepts now defined, it is possible to illustrate a full flow for message passing between two chains.
 The following stages demonstrate each step of processing that the Wormhole network performs to route a message.

 1. A message is emitted by a contract running on Chain A - any contract can emit messages, and the Guardians are programmed to observe all chains for these events.
 Here, the Guardians are represented as a single entity to simplify the graphics, but the observation of the message must be performed individually by each of the 19 Guardians

-2. Signatures are aggregated - Guardians observe and sign the message independently.
+2. Signatures are aggregated - Guardians independently observe and sign the message.
 Once enough Guardians have signed the message, the collection of signatures is combined with the message and metadata to produce a VAA

-3. VAA submitted to target chain - the VAA acts as proof that the Guardians have collectively attested the existence of the message payload; to complete the final step, the VAA itself is submitted (or relayed) to the target chain to be processed by a receiving contract
+3. VAA submitted to target chain - the VAA acts as proof that the Guardians have collectively attested the existence of the message payload.
+The VAA is submitted (or relayed) to the target chain to be processed by a receiving contract and complete the final step

 Lifetime of a message diagram